apache/arrow/docs/source/python/parquet.rst

 The concrete implementation will be loaded at runtime by a factory method provided by the user.
-This factory method will be used to initialize the ``CryptoFactory`` for creating file encryption and decryption properties.
+This factory method will be used to initialize the :class:`~pyarrow.parquet.CryptoFactory` for creating file encryption and decryption properties.
 For example, in order to use the ``MyKmsClient`` defined above:

 .. code-block:: python